 The company has continued to grow and has now expanded into the occupational therapy, physical therapy, and special education markets.

 We make card decks, books, games, digital products, and therapy tools.
 Our products are sold worldwide and are especially well-known in the peds SLP world.
-To learn more or browse our products, click here.
+Click here to learn more or browse Super Duper products.

 Question: How did you start getting involved with Super Duper Publications?